Do Motorcycles Have Power Steering

 Semi-automatic power steering systems combine features of both automatic and manual power steering systems.
 The ECU provides corrections for movement while the rider maintains direct control over the handlebar steerage.
 Semi-automatic power steering is the most common type of motorcycle power steering system, and offers the best balance of performance and usability

-See also How Do You Fix Your Power Steering
+See also How Often Do You Need To Change Power Steering Fluid

 What are the Advantages and Disadvantages of Power Steering Systems?